onewelcome/identity-cloud-documentation/docs/architecture/identity-single-sign-on.md

 ## Functional overview

 The expectations for consumers are set by webshops like Coolblue, Apple, Amazon and Google.
 Insurance companies can now start to impress users and meet higher demands from business and regulation.
-Onegini's Identity & Single Sign-On solution - as a part of the OneWelcome Identity Cloud - contains components you can easily add to your existing enterprise architecture.
+OneWelcome's Identity & Single Sign-On solution - as a part of the OneWelcome Identity Cloud - contains components you can easily add to your existing enterprise architecture.
 The picture below shows the high-level functionality the platform provides.

 ![Architecture overview](./img/overview-identity-single-sign-on.svg)